shinobukawano/Ext.ux.AccordionList/README.md

 ## Integrate into Sencha Architect

-If you want to use AccordionList with Architect, please install ‘Ext.ux.AccordionList.aux’ file of `architect` directory.
+If you want to use AccordionList with Architect, please install ‘Ext.ux.AccordionList.aux’.
 Then you will find this component at Toolbox section.
 Please drag component to design area, that’s all.

-AccordionList creates lists instance dynamically, so you cannot see the preview, but able to define some config by config section.
+**NOTE** You can check the usage project with installing /architect/accordionListSample.xda to the Architect.
+To tell you the truth, it requires a little bit hacking..
+You need to set store instance at initialize event because Architect not support to using TreeStore at user extensions.

 ![architect](https://raw.github.com/kawanoshinobu/Ext.ux.AccordionList/master/resources/architect.png)